 Nicely renovated propeller of TS-8 Bies.
 The peculiar thing is the first brass sheathing element, while the other elements stay aluminium.
 Most likely renovation result.
 Photo: Karol Borys.
 Thank you!

 One of the first German propellers maker.
-The company was founded by Karl Mohn, born 1887.
-At the age of 24 acquired his piots’ licence.
+The company was founded in Berlin by Karl Mohn, born 1887.
+At the age of 24 Karl acquired his pilots’ licence No. 188.
 The first reference of his propeller making company is dated back to 1915.
 According to Inter Allied Control Commision only 3800 props were maby by Karl Mohn and his son’s factory.
 Propeller production was terminated after WW.
-I
+I.

 WZ-XI Kogutek (Cockerel) aircraft built by Władysław Zalewski in 1927.
 Powered by 18 HP engine designed by aircraft designer too.
 Photo: NAC